getify/You-Dont-Know-JS/types & grammar/ch1.md

 Here, `FeatureXYZ` is not at all a global variable, but we're still using the safety guard of `typeof` to make it safe to check for.
 And importantly, here there is *no* object we can use (like we did for global variables with `window.___`) to make the check, so `typeof` is quite helpful.

-Other developers would prefer a design pattern called "dependency injection", where instead of `doSomethingCool()` inspecting implicitly for `FeatureXYZ` to be defined outside/around it, it would need to have the dependency explicitly passed in, like:
+Other developers would prefer a design pattern called "dependency injection," where instead of `doSomethingCool()` inspecting implicitly for `FeatureXYZ` to be defined outside/around it, it would need to have the dependency explicitly passed in, like:

 ```js
 function doSomethingCool(FeatureXYZ) {